open-web-academy/BOS-Aave/README.md

 To implement the Aave technology and get the supply and borrow available from our BOS component we will have to make some configurations and calls to an API.

-The first thing to do is to initialize each of the corresponding ABI and network configurations, in this case ETH.
+The first thing to do is to initialize each of the corresponding ABI and network configurations, in this case ETH:

 ```jsx
 // Contract ABIs